 Lisbon Map of Sights

-Our map of Lisbon includes markers on the sights we recommend seeing on your 3-day trip to Lisbon.
+View our map of Lisbon that includes markers on the sights we recommend seeing on your 3-day trip to Lisbon.
 In the Key, the sights are listed in the same order as in the post.
 The sights are color-coded by day; Day 1 = Teal, Day 2 = Navy, Day 3 = Blue.